novafacing/eastwood-tidy/README.md

 ## About

-`eastwood-tidy` is a port of the Eastwood C language linter to the clang-tidy check system.
+`eastwood-tidy` is a port of the Eastwood C language linter to the clang-tidy check system, part of the LLVM infrastructure.

 Initial work was done by Connor McMillin.
 The project is now maintained by Rowan Hart
 <rowanbhart@gmail.com>.